This article describes how to work in XMapTools with data that have been calibrated by an other program.

 The calibrated maps should be translated first into a compatible format (e.g. txt or csv file).
 Use the element or oxide abbreviation as file name (e.g. Si.txt, SiO2.txt, Ce.txt, etc.).

 Importing calibrated maps

 Quantitative maps can be imported in XMapTools via the Import Tool.
-Quantitative maps can be expressed in ppm or wt% of elements (e.g. Si.txt, Al.txt, etc.) or oxides (e.g. SiO2.txt, Al2O3.txt, etc.).
+Quantitative maps can be expressed in µg/g or wt% of elements (e.g. Si.txt, Al.txt, etc.) or oxides (e.g. SiO2.txt, Al2O3.txt, etc.).
 These maps are imported in the category “Merged” data.
 The data format is not specified during the import.

-- For maps expressed in ppm or wt% of oxides, the destination is automatically set to “Merged”.
+- For maps expressed in µg/g or wt% of oxides, the destination is automatically set to “Merged”.
 No action is required, simply press the button Import Data.

-The compositional maps should ideally be expressed in oxide wt%. iff the imported maps are in ppm or wt% of elements, a conversion step can be required to calculate structural formulas.
+The compositional maps should ideally be expressed in oxide wt%. if the imported maps are in µg/g or wt% of elements, a conversion step can be required to calculate structural formulas.